- 1. Your application database

 |You only need to manage one kind of database.||You need to manage another database server.|

 |You can scale analytics and transactional loads independently.||Databases optimized for transactional loads are usually suboptimal for analytics purposes.|

 |You can optimize the data model/schema to your analytical work.||You need to move data around (and transform it).|

 |These databases are usually limited to a single node, which impacts scalability.|

 This setup can take you really far.
 Once you reach a point where common queries are taking minutes or longer, you should evaluate options with more horsepower.

 4. SQL-based analytics databases

 Here’s where we get into databases designed for analytical workloads.
 The main distinctions between “normal” database software and databases intended for heavy analytics workloads are parallelization and data format.
-You’ll often see the terms Online Transaction Processing databases (OLTP) and Online Analytical Processing databases, or OLAP.
+You’ll often see the terms Online Transaction Processing databases (OLTP) and Online Analytical Processing databases (OLAP).
 These are the OLAP databases.

 Difference between OLAP and OLTP